mitjafelicijan/mitjafelicijan.com/content/notes/catv-weechat-config.md

 date: 2023-05-09T12:00:00+02:00
 type: notes
 draft: false
-tags: [irc, weechat, cat-v]
+tags: [irc]
 ---

 Set up weechat to connect to #cat-v on oftc.
 This applies to [weechat](https://weechat.org/) but should be similar for other irc clients.

 ```sh